 Call of the Wild was a site-specific art installation located within the glasshouse range at Cambridge University Botanic Garden from 20 May to 4 June 2017.
-The project was based on my emotive responses to the plant collections, my interest in landscape and film, and the Botanic Garden’s scientific system for labeling plants.
+The project was based on my emotive responses to the plant collections, my interest in landscape and film, and the Botanic Garden’s scientific system for labelling plants.

-The resulting work too the form of plant labels, displaying quotes from films set in landscapes similar to those created in the glasshouse range.
+The resulting work took the form of plant labels, displaying quotes from films set in landscapes similar to those created in the glasshouse range.
 The labels were arranged among the plants and provide an element of surprise for visitors as they came across them during their visit.

 Giddiness and Fernweh

 I’ve always had a bit of a thing for botanic gardens, and in particular glasshouses, with their lush worlds behind glass.
 There is a sense of discovery and fantasy in these botanical collections, where disparate groups of plants are combined into credible climate-based landscapes.
 Although the glasshouses seem peaceful and calm, there is a palpable energy in the air, as if the structures are under threat from concerted efforts by the vegetation to expand and break free.

 As well as filling me with a little giddiness, the environments also trigger memories of travel, and even Fernweh – a kind of longing for faraway and unknown places.
 Their theatricality creates a feeling of anticipation; each visit is a journey of discovery.

 Each time I arrive at the glasshouses at Cambridge University Botanic Garden, I make my way along the narrow main corridor, which leads to the various wings of planting.
 Stepping through each of the side doors is like entering a series of miniature worlds.

 The first entrance takes me into Arid Lands where it is hot and dry.
 The rocks and tall cacti arranged alongside a curvy path somehow create illusions of perspective and scale.